 3. Look beyond the show home

-4. Find out how many other units have been sold – and who to
+4. Find out how many other units have been sold – and to whom

 5. Check the builder is signed up to a warranty scheme

-Whether you’re buying off plan or new, making sure your builder is part of a warranty scheme is crucial.
-NHBC’s Buildmark is the largest of these schemes but other examples include Premier Guarantee and LABC Warranty.
+Whether you’re buying off plan or an existing home, make sure your builder is part of a warranty scheme.
+NHBC’s Buildmark is the largest of these schemes but others include Premier Guarantee and LABC Warranty.

 Never proceed with a sale if your builder does not offer a recognised warranty.
 And make sure you cross-reference it with the warranty supplier and understand what it covers you for.